Quantum Noise Reduction in the Space-based Gravitational Wave Antenna DECIGO Using Optical Springs and Homodyne Detection scheme: Introduction

 Current long-baseline, terrestrial gravitational wave detectors of the LIGO-Virgo-KAGRA collaboration have detected multiple compact binary mergers around 100\,Hz.
 The first detection in 2015 \cite{PhysRevLett.116.061102}, and the detections from subsequent observation runs \cite{PhysRevX.13.041039, 10.1093/ptep/ptac073} have revolutionized astrophysics and helped improve population models and multi-messenger astronomy.
 Sensitivity towards gravitational waves in these frequencies is expected to improve by an order of magnitude with the planned next-generation detectors, such as the Einstein Telescope \cite{punturo2010einstein} and the Cosmic Explorer \cite{abbott2017exploring}.
 Even with the next-generation of detectors, the sensitivity at low frequencies around 1\,Hz is not expected to improve, and it is fundamentally limited by terrestrial seismic noise and test-mass suspension thermal noise.

 DECIGO is a Japanese space-based gravitational wave antenna that is proposed to have optimal sensitivity for the frequency band $0.1$ to $10$\,Hz.
+This frequency band is particularly important as it bridges the gap between future space-based detectors operating in the mHz band, such as the Laser Interferometer Space Antenna (LISA) \cite{AmaroSeoane2012,amaroseoane2017laserinterferometerspaceantenna}, and ground-based gravitational-wave detectors \cite{punturo2010einstein,abbott2017exploring}.
 Current design of DECIGO employs three drag-free spacecrafts that form optical cavities with a base-line of about 1000\,km \cite{PhysRevLett.87.221103,10.1093/ptep/ptab019,galaxies12020013}.
 A space-based gravitational wave observatory is free from the seismic noise, that is unavoidable by terrestrial interferometers and this advantage also extends to not needing to employ suspensions for vibration isolation of the test-masses, eliminating the suspension thermal noise contribution to the instrument noise.
-The main science goal of DESIGO is to detect primordial gravitational waves as a result of cosmic inflation \cite{MAGGIORE2000283, PhysRevD.37.2078, PhysRevD.42.453}, as their direct detection will yield key insights into early universe that is only possible to probe via gravitational waves.
+The main scientific goal of DECIGO is to detect primordial gravitational waves as a result of cosmic inflation \cite{MAGGIORE2000283, PhysRevD.37.2078, PhysRevD.42.453}, as their direct detection will yield key insights into early universe that is only possible to probe via gravitational waves.

 The recent, \textit{Planck} cosmic microwave background measurements and others have set a new upper limit for allowed gravitational wave energy density, ${\Omega}_{\mathrm{GW}}$, by lowering it from $2{\times}10^{-15}$ to $1{\times}10^{-16}$ \cite{akrami2020planck}.
-As such, DESIGO's original design sensitivity is no longer sufficient to detect primordial gravitational waves, further emphasizing the need for considering new instrument design choices that can achieve better sensitivities.
+As such, DECIGO's original design sensitivity is no longer sufficient to detect primordial gravitational waves, further emphasizing the need for considering new instrument design choices that can achieve better sensitivities.